 Copy Copy refers to editorial text supplied for incorporation into a design or website.

 Crop A tool that removes portions of an image.
-It is usually used on digital photographs.
+It is usually used in digital photography.

 Descender The part of a lowercase letter that stretches below the body.

-Die Cut Is a die that cut shapes or holes in a widerange of material.
+Die Cut A die that cut shapes or holes in different materials to make the design stand out.

 Dingbat An ornament used in typesetting to add space around an image or a symbol.

 Dodge This is when you lighten or reduce part of an image by shading.

 Dot Gain When the ink hits the paper, it is absorbered and it somewhat spreads out.